pjreddie/darknet/README.md

 * Note: darknet-cpp requires a C++11 compiler for darknet-cpp, and arapaho builds.

-* Note: CMake wrapper for Linux is available at - https://gist.github.com/prabindh/6bb3c429b8e8347edcf9b5e0b2f54a20
+* Note: CMake wrapper for Linux is available at - https://gist.github.com/prabindh/6bb3c429b8e8347edcf9b5e0b2f54a20 This uses existing Makefile and is just a wrapper.

 **Usage**